 Planning Ahead for Future Health Care Decisions

-Setting Health Care Goals: A Guide for People with Health Problems, with Information about Life-Sustaining Treatments (Feeding Tubes, Dialysis, Mechanical Ventilation, cardiopulmonary resuscitation) - Do you have a serious illness, or are you at risk of developing one?
-If so, it’s important to think ahead about what would matter to you most if you got sicker.
-Different people want different things, and what matters to you should guide decisions about your treatment plan.
-When you have a serious health problem, some of those decisions might be tough.
-The information in this booklet can help you talk with your health care provider and your family about what matters most to you, so you receive the services and treatments that best match your own values and preferences.
+Setting Health Care Goals: A Guide for People with Health Problems - Do you have a serious illness, or are you at risk of developing one?
+It’s important to think ahead about what would matter to you most if you became more ill.
+Different people want different things.
+This booklet can help you talk with your health care team and your family about what matters most to you, so you get the services and treatments that best match your own values and preferences.

 Dialed In Podcast: Setting Health Care Goals When You Have A Serious Illness (5:56)